hannutt/DBoard/README.md

 The webshop has a shopping cart made with HTML form.
 The user can open and close it with buttons. when the shopping cart is open, all products stored in localStorage are displayed in the organized list element of the Shopping Cart.

+Each product in the Shopping Cart has a delete button, which can be pressed to remove the desired product from the shopping cart and local Storage.
+Buttons are created inside a for loop and each value attribute of the button gets the value of the corresponding local storage key.

+Then, with the settAttribute method, an onclick event and a function that performs the deletion are set for the buttons.
+The delete function takes a this.value parameter, which in this case is the name of the localStorage key.

 IN THE ADMIN VIEW: